Streamlined Variational Inference for Linear Mixed Models with Crossed Random Effects: Performance Assessment and Comparison

 We ran another simulation study that recorded computing times for data generated according to the model as in the previous subsection's simulation study -- but with increasing crossed random effects dimensions.
 Specifically, the data were generated according to (\ref{eq:trueParms}) with $n_{ii'}=10$ but with

-We then simulated 10 replications of the data for each $(m,m')$ combination and recorded the computational times for fitting via: \begin{itemize} \item mean field variational Bayes with product restriction II, \item mean field variational Bayes with product restriction III, \item Markov chain Monte Carlo. \end{itemize} The mean field variational Bayes computations were performed using Algorithm \ref{alg:crossedMFVB}, with calls to Algorithms \ref{alg:MFVBforPRII}, \ref{alg:MFVBforPRIII}, \ref{alg:SolveLeastSquares} and \ref{alg:SolveTwoLevelSparseLeastSquares}.
+We then simulated 10 replications of the data for each $(m,m')$ combination and recorded the computational times for fitting via mean field variational Bayes with product restrictions II and III.

+The mean field variational Bayes computations were performed using Algorithm \ref{alg:crossedMFVB}, with calls to Algorithms \ref{alg:MFVBforPRII}, \ref{alg:MFVBforPRIII}, \ref{alg:SolveLeastSquares} and \ref{alg:SolveTwoLevelSparseLeastSquares}.
 All five algorithms were implemented in the fast \texttt{Fortran 77} language.
 The number of mean field variational Bayes iterations was fixed at 100.
-The Markov chain Monte Carlo computations were performed via the package \textsf{rstan} (Stan Development Team, 2019) with 1000 warm-up samples and 1000 retained samples.
 All computations were carried out on the third author's \textsf{MacBook Air} laptop, which has a 2.2 gigahertz processor and 8 gigabytes of random access memory.

-Before presenting the results it is admitted up front that speed studies such as this come with caveats such as the effect of the programming language, Markov chain Monte Carlo sample sizes and number of variational inference iterations.
-Nevertheless, they provide important guidance with regards to scalability to very large problems.

-Table \ref{tab:timeResults} lists the average and standard deviation times in seconds.
-Ratios between the average times for the two slower methods compared with the fastest method (mean field variational Bayes with product restriction II) are also given.
-In that case of $(m,m')=(800,160)$, Markov chain Monte Carlo failed to run due to its memory requirements not being met.